c-gr34sl3y/rsg-hack-25-pres/slides.md

 ## Intro

-- V. brief overview of AoC and why we like it
+- Overview of AoC
-- Today and how things will run
+- How things will run today
-- Getting Started Guide
+- Getting started and setup

 ---

 ## What is Advent of Code?

-- A "mostly perl" annual set of programming challenges following Advent
+- Since 2015, an annual set of programming challenges following Advent

 - Interested in a deeper drive from Eric Wastl?
 A very entertaining presentation here: [https://www.youtube.com/watch?v=uZ8DcbhojOw](https://www.youtube.com/watch?v=uZ8DcbhojOw)
  (particularly fun showing how he emergency scaled up his infrastructure at the beginning in 2015!)

 - For us?
 A good structure for "working together collaboratively, learning new or polishing existing skills"
--

----

-## Our year - 2015

-- First year of AoC
-- Puzzles range from easy to challenging
-- Themes include Santa's journey, elves, and more
+- We're working with the 2015 set of challenges.

 ---